thoth-tech/documentation/docs/Splashkit/Applications/Tutorials and Research/Tutorial Proposals/Building the SplashKit Core Library with CMake.md

 1. **Source Files and Includes**

-   - Organizing source files for building the SplashKit core library.
+   - Organising source files for building the SplashKit core library.
    - Including directories and header files.

 1. **Building the SplashKit Core Library**